We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

-Cosigner release on general refinancing.
-Apply to remove your cosigner from your loan after 12 consecutive on-time repayments, as long as you meet credit requirements on your own.
-Cosigner release isn’t available if they’re your spouse.
+Cosigner release may be available.
+Depending on the lender you’re connected with, you might be able to remove your cosigner from your loan after so many months of on-time repayments, as long as you meet credit requirements on your own.

 Why you might want to look elsewhere

 Multiple companies.
 Splash doesn’t fund your loan or handle repayments.
 If you’re concerned about sensitive information trading too many hands, you might want to look at other providers.